 - Captain Marvel first got his nickname, Big Red Cheese, from his Arch-Enemy Dr. Sivana, but it was quickly adopted by both his friends and his fanbase.

 - When Bruce Banner first turned into the Incredible Hulk, nobody else realized, besides Rick Jones.
-And so, a superpowerful being of unknown name and origin destroys the military base while leaving it.
-The soldiers deploy to locate and kill the creature, and one unnamed soldier said "We got to find... that Hulk"
+And so, a superpowerful being of unknown name and origin destroyed the military base while leaving it.
+The soldiers deployed to locate and kill the creature, and one unnamed soldier said, "We've got to find that... that hulk!!"

 - The Silver Age Flash gained his name when a reporter interviewing him noted Central City's mysterious new hero "sure caught that guy in a flash...what did you say your name was?"
 Barry responds, "you just said it—the Flash!"
 It helps that Barry also idolized the Golden Age Flash, Jay Garrick.

 - Butterball, one of the most pathetic heroes of the Marvel setting got his name from a rather surly Taskmaster taunting him about his weight.
 Evidently it stuck and became his official name.